3.7.2.20 Substantial change in circumstances for SpB

 Changed circumstances that WOULD be considered substantial for the purposes of SpB

-Change in circumstance | and … |
+| Change in circumstance | and … |

-A sponsor, partner or SpB claimant has a prolonged illness or injury | is unable to work and/or there are significant medical costs being incurred by the SpB claimant or the partner. |
+| A sponsor, partner or SpB claimant has a prolonged illness or injury | is unable to work and/or there are significant medical costs being incurred by the SpB claimant or the partner. |

-Sponsor or partner loses job through no fault of their own | the job was organised or commenced after arrival of the SpB claimant. |
+| Sponsor or partner loses job through no fault of their own | the job was lost after arrival of the SpB claimant. |

-Sponsor or partner dies | the SpB claimant has no means of support. |
+| Sponsor or partner dies | the SpB claimant has no other means of support. |

-Child is born or family becomes responsible for a dependent child | the child has a severe medical condition or a severe disability that incurs significant additional costs to the SpB claimant or partner. |
+| SpB claimant or partner gives birth to, adopts or otherwise becomes responsible for a dependent child | the child has a severe medical condition or a severe disability such that the SpB claimant or partner is unable to work or incurs significant additional costs. |

-Dependent child develops a severe medical condition, disability or sustains a serious injury | the SpB claimant is unable to work and/or there are significant medical costs being incurred by the SpB claimant or the partner. |
+| Dependent child of the SpB claimant or partner develops a severe medical condition, disability or sustains a serious injury | the SpB claimant is unable to work and/or there are significant medical costs being incurred by the SpB claimant or the partner. |

-Sponsor or partner becomes a long term prisoner, or is confined long term to a hospital, psychiatric institution or nursing home | the SpB claimant has no means of support. |
+| Sponsor or partner becomes a long-term prisoner, or is confined long term to a hospital, psychiatric institution or nursing home | the SpB claimant has no other means of support. |

-Sponsor or partner has been notified as a missing person or has abandoned the SpB claimant | the SpB claimant has no other means of support. |
+| Sponsor or partner has been notified as a missing person or has abandoned the SpB claimant | the SpB claimant has no other means of support. |

-SpB claimant is the victim of substantiated domestic violence | has no other means of support. |
+| SpB claimant has experienced family or domestic violence | has no other means of support. |

-SpB claimant who has been granted permanent residency resulting in their Australian citizen child no longer being eligible for SpB | has no other means of support. |
+| SpB claimant has been granted permanent residency resulting in their Australian citizen child no longer being eligible for SpB | has no other means of support. |

 Changed circumstances that are NOT substantial for the purposes of SpB